 It seems sensible that this case was not direct discrimination, but rather the court should be allowed to consider whether the employer’s decision was justified on the facts.

 There have been two important Court of Appeal decisions on direct discrimination within a month of each other, this one and Coffey.
-(At the time of writing my direct discrimination page has not yet been updated for them.)
 Both cases tend to restrict the scope of direct disability discrimination, but I think not unreasonably.
 If it is not direct discrimination, the claimant can still claim discrimination arising from disability and it is up to the employer to try and justify its action.
 Calling something ‘direct discrimination’ more or less sets a firm line to say it can never be justified.
 One can understand that the court in the present case would be reluctant to say that a refusal to send someone abroad because there is a high medical risk can never be justified.

 There is still the question whether the employer’s action should have been held to be justified in the present case.
 The claimant seems not to have raised the argument that if the employer was only concerned about the risk to him, that should be a decision for him to take.
 It would have been interesting for the court to address that.